bepardis/beparDis/README.md

 ## 📢 Support The Project

-If you enjoy using AGConnectX, consider sharing it with others and providing feedback.
+If you enjoy using BeparDis, consider sharing it with others and providing feedback.

 Your support helps improve the project and enables the addition of new supported applications in future releases.